eliranbi/MadridLabDocumentation/workbooks/Lab2/README.md

         cordova plugin add cordova-plugin-mfp
      <img src="images/Lab2-add-plugin.png" />

+	>Note:  To be able to easily debug your application and view your application console log, run the following command to add the cordova console plugin

+		 cordova plugin add cordova-plugin-console

 4. **Start** the mobile first server, navigate to your mobile first server installation folder and run the following command

         ./run.sh